batimusprime/codingchallenges/README.md

 ---

 ## 8.0 - NRCS API
-Natural Resources Conservation Service API
-Allows user to view historical SWE (Snow-Water Equivalent) data for all stations and basins in California.
+Natural Resources Conservation Service Visualization API Allows user to view historical SWE (Snow-Water Equivalent) data for all stations and basins in California.
 Data is automatically displayed in a graph using Chart.JS

 + Javascript